Pablo Donoso: Early career in the United States

 In 2004, Donoso finished his contract with Mackenna and got in touch with Eliseo Salazar to redirect his career to the US.
 Looking for a small racing series to compete in with specified equipment and lower budgets, he joined the Star Mazda Series in 2005.
 He raced in the series with Andersen Walko Racing, competing against drivers like Marco Andretti, Graham Rahal, Jonathan Klein and Raphael Matos among others.

 Donoso won at Infineon Raceway from the pole position, his only victory of the season, with several podiums.

-In a very criticized decision in his native Chile, he joined the USAC Silver Crown Series for the 2006 season; one of the oldest open-wheel series in the United States.
+In a very criticized decision in his native Chile, Donoso joined the USAC Silver Crown Series for the 2006 season; one of the oldest open-wheel series in the United States.
 He believed that this series could be a step to finally get to a world-class category like NASCAR or the IndyCar Series.
 That, and additional financial problems made Silver Crown an attractive option in spite of other series like the Infiniti Pro Series or the Champ Car Atlantic Series possibly being better suited to his goals.

 USAC career

-With new more formula style cars, Donoso joined the struggling series driving for Vance Racing owned by Johnny Vance.
-At the first races of 2006 he was able to show his potential but suffered from mechanical problems.
+With new more formula style cars, Donoso joined the struggling series driving for Vance Racing owned by [Johnny Vance.
+At the first races of 2006, he was able to show his potential but suffered from mechanical problems.
 The criticism in Chile was rising, meanwhile, many oval specialists congratulated him for this natural ability to handle the somewhat unusual cars.

-The IndyCar team Hemelgarn Racing fielded a car for him in two rounds of the 2006 USAC Silver Crown season and Donoso delivered two 2nd places at the Iowa Speedway and Kansas Speedway.
+The IndyCar team Hemelgarn Racing fielded a car for him in two rounds of the 2006 USAC Silver Crown season and Donoso delivered two second places at the Iowa Speedway and Kansas Speedway.